Residence Community Guiding Principles

 Residents and guests are expected to cooperate with staff members, including but not limited to: Residence Life Staff, Residence Facilities Staff, Service Desk Staff, Campus Security, Facilities Management and full-time staff in the Department of Residences.
 Infractions include but are not limited to:

-- Failing to reply to voicemails and/or emails sent by Brock Residence Staff within three (3) business days.
+Failing to reply to communications (e.g. voicemails, emails) sent by Brock Residence Staff within three (3) business days

 - Lying to staff, misleading staff, failing to provide identification when requested, providing false identification, or otherwise failing to cooperate.

 - Obstructing or interfering with any investigation.

 - Failing to comply with a reasonable request of any university staff member.

 - Acting in an offensive, inappropriate or hostile manner toward staff.